birajaghoshal/ICML2019.submission/standard_BNN/README.md

 ## Training Variational Distribution (optimize the ELBO)

 We did a set of initial experiments on CIFAR10 and SVHN.
-However, when we moved to CIFAR100 and due to the complexity of the models we need we optimize the code.
+However, when we moved to CIFAR100 and due to the complexity of the models used for this task, we optimized the code.
 The models for ADIENCE, CIFAR10 and SVHN are runned under the "main_ELBO.py" script.
 The models for CIFAR100 are runned under the "main_ELBO_optimized.py" script.
 The first one only supports two hidden layers BNNs.
 Here I put an example using CIFAR100 however the arguments are the same for the other script.

 ```